FAQs » Related » Resources » Reply » Ask a Question

 Why Is Part Of My Home Electrical Power Not Working?

-How to Test, Troubleshoot and Identify Home Electrical Wiring Problems: The power is not working in some areas as well as two outlets on the outside of the house.
+How to Troubleshoot and Identify an Outlet Circuit Problem: The power is not working in some areas as well as two outlets on the outside of the house.

 - The breakers are not tripped and seem fine – measuring 120 volts between the terminals on all breakers and ground.

-- Can find two ground fault interrupt outlets that were located in the bathrooms and these are fine.
+- I found two ground fault interrupt outlets that were located in the bathrooms and these are fine.

 - Any suggestions where else to look?